lwarden1/cspace/README.md

 # CSpace

-An Express server with a React client, all in one repo.
+An Express server with a React client, all in one repo with typescript.

 ## Commands

+- Install all dependencies - `npm i`
-- Start the application in development mode - `npm run dev`
+- Start the application in development mode (with hot reload) - `npm run dev`
 - Start the application in production mode - `npm start`
 - Regenerate the Prisma client - `npm run prisma:regen`
 - Regenerate the global types - `npm run types`